FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 termed in *P. marinus* (FtsH1-FtsH2)~3~, a membrane-bound metalloprotease [@chibaMembraneProteinDegradation2002; @boehmSubunitOrganizationSynechocystis2012; @sacharzSubCellularLocation2015].

 *Prochlorococcus marinus* genomes encode 4 FtsH proteins [@mannInvolvementFtsHHomologue2000; @adamFtsHProteasesChloroplasts2005], henceforth referred to as FtsH1-4, homologs to the characterized FtsH isoforms of the model freshwater cyanobacterium *Synechocystis sp.* PCC6803, and with presumably parallel functions (Table \@ref(tab:FtsHTable)).
-Upon a shift to higher light, HLI MED4 upregulates expression of FtsH1 and FtsH2 [@bonisteelStrainSpecificDifferences2018], homologs to the *Synechocystis* *slr*0228 and *slr*1604, implicated in PSII repair [@adamFtsHProteasesChloroplasts2005; @boehmSubunitOrganizationSynechocystis2012].
-In contrast, representative LLIV strain MIT9313 shows no induction of expression of these FtsH protease isoforms when shifted to high light, and thus has fewer of these FtsH hexamers serving each photosystem [@bonisteelStrainSpecificDifferences2018].
+Upon a shift to higher light, clade HLI MED4 upregulates expression of FtsH1 and FtsH2
+[@bonisteelStrainSpecificDifferences2018], homologs to the *Synechocystis* *slr*0228 and *slr*1604, implicated in PSII repair [@adamFtsHProteasesChloroplasts2005; @boehmSubunitOrganizationSynechocystis2012].
+In
+contrast, representative clade LLIV strain MIT9313 shows no induction of expression of these FtsH protease isoforms when shifted to high light, and thus has fewer of these FtsH hexamers serving each photosystem [@bonisteelStrainSpecificDifferences2018].
 Transcript analysis demonstrates that MIT9313 expressed primarily FtsH3,